blueimp/JavaScript-Load-Image/README.md

 is revoked after the image has been loaded, except when this option is set to `true`.

-## Meta data parsing
+## Metadata parsing

-If the Load Image Meta extension is included, it is also possible to parse image meta data automatically with the `meta` option:
+If the Load Image Meta extension is included, it is possible to parse image meta data automatically with the `meta` option:

 ```js
 loadImage(